 The NZIIP year started out with a strategic planning day resulting in a new vision of creating a connected and skilled intelligence community to enable excellence for people in the intelligence profession.
 From this, our new mission has become to grow and connect the intelligence professional and profession through participation, partnerships, and protection.

-This year’s conference focuses on this theme throughout, through a more interactive event with panel discussions and working groups.
+This year’s conference focuses on this theme throughout, with a more interactive event involving panel discussions and working groups.

-This is followed by working groups facilitated by Mubin Shaikh in Toronto and Andy Roberts in Washington DC, to hear their views respectively on the intelligence professional’s role in partnering with vulnerable communities and increased participation through open-source intelligence activities among our communities.
+This will be followed by working groups, sponsored by Babel Street and facilitated by Mubin Shaikh in Toronto and Andy Roberts in Washington DC.
+We will hear their views respectively on the intelligence professional’s role in partnering with vulnerable communities, and how to achieve increased participation through open-source intelligence activities among our communities:

-Andy Roberts was previously head of DIA Open Source Intelligence (OSINT) (US Defense Intelligence Agency) and is now a fellow at the Rand Institute.
-He will lead a facilitated discussion on OSINT career paths and future skills, focusing on greater collector representation across intelligence professional development.
+Andy Roberts, previously head of DIA Open Source Intelligence (OSINT) (US Defense Intelligence Agency), now a fellow at the Rand Institute, will lead a facilitated discussion on OSINT career paths and future skills, focusing on greater collector representation across intelligence professional development.

 Mubin Shaikh, Professor of Public Policy at Seneca College Toronto, will lead a facilitated discussion on analysing and partnering with vulnerable communities.
 Mubin was previously a Jihadist with the Taliban, who self-de-radicalised and has since led de-radicalisation programmes and partnerships with at-risk communities.
 Mubin’s facilitated discussion was made possible by Babel Street.

 We will then move to a panel session on developing cultural competencies in intelligence workplaces, sponsored by VA Worldwide.